 The “WHY” for “WHAT” Needs Done Safety Talk

-Employees at many companies are given directions to what needs done that work day and nothing further.
+Employees at many companies are given directions to what needs to be done that work day and nothing further.
 They may not understand why something is done a certain way or why do it in the first place.
 It is important to take the time to explain the “WHY” along with the “WHAT” during work tasks when it is appropriate.
 By doing so, it often results in employees being able to make more informed decisions that results in a safer and more efficient work environment both in the present moment and in the future.

 Defining the “WHY”

 The “WHY” of a work task or the process to complete it refers to the explanation of the reasoning of why something is done a certain way.
 Telling someone WHAT to do is the most basic step in giving instructions.
-Going on to explain the WHY behind the WHAT gives the individual a learning experience that can be applied to not only that situation, but also to other situations later on in their career.
+Going on to explain the WHY behind the WHAT gives the individual a learning experience that can be applied to not only that situation but also to other situations later on in their career.

 Help Others Understand the “WHY”